-Note: This is the start of a multi-month blog series “Coffee with Moravian Ancestors.”
+Note: This is part of a multi-month blog series, “Coffee with Moravian Ancestors.”
 Bill will sit down with important figures in the Moravian church to have a cup of (Moravian) coffee, asking questions about his or her life and how they have impacted the church!
-Look for Bill’s first coffee meeting with Jan Hus on February 8th.
+Look for Bill’s other blog posts here.
 To accompany his blog posts, he has drawn the images from his trip to Europe on the Roots of the Moravian Church Tour.
 For more art, visit Bill’s website at BillNeeds.com.

 I begin this year by stepping into the 21st Century.
 I’m preparing a blog- actually a series of blogs – on a subject that had haunted me for years: “What happened between Hus and Zinzendorf?”.